Nabeel-javaid/report/README.md

 This summary captures the core functionalities of the contracts involved in the Althea Liquid Infrastructure project, highlighting how they work together to facilitate the tokenization of assets, manage investment, and distribute revenue within a secure and compliant framework.
 The emphasis on regulatory compliance, security, and operational flexibility underscores the project's innovative approach to integrating real-world assets with blockchain technology.

 ## k) Full representation of the project’s risk model

-The OPUS protocol, like any decentralized finance (DeFi) platform, faces several categories of risk, including administrative, systemic, technical, and integration risks.
-Understanding and mitigating these risks are crucial for the security and efficiency of the protocol.

 ### Admin Abuse Risks